Tanks of Japan: Post World War I tank designs

-Japan built the Type 95 heavy tank in 1934, which was the final version of the Japanese multi-turreted designs, that had started back in 1931 with the prototype 18-ton Type 91 heavy tank.
-Modeled from German and Italian tank designs, the Type 95 featured three turrets; the main armament being a 70 mm cannon with a 6.5 mm machine gun also mounted on the main turret.
-The two addition turrets gave the Type 95 more firepower: one Type 94 3.7 cm tank cannon was mounted in one auxiliary turret, and the second auxiliary turret featured a 6.5 mm machine gun.
+Japan built the Type 95 heavy tank in 1934, which was the final version of the Japanese multi-turreted designs that had started back in 1931 with the prototype 18-ton Type 91 heavy tank.
+Modeled from German, Italian, and Soviet tank designs, the Type 95 featured three turrets; the main armament being a 70 mm cannon with a 6.5 mm machine gun also mounted in the main turret.
+The two additional turrets gave the Type 95 more firepower: one Type 94 3.7 cm tank cannon was mounted in one auxiliary turret, and the second auxiliary turret featured a 6.5 mm machine gun.
 Four prototypes were completed before the project was cancelled.

 In the meantime, a new light tank known as the Type 95 Ha-Go was produced.
 Introduced in 1936, it would go on to be produced in greater numbers than any other Japanese tank.
 It was by no means a bad design, but its popularity among the crews delayed by a couple of years the introduction of a follower.
 It was already outdated in 1941.
 The two models that replaced it after 1942 (the Type 98 Ke-Ni and the Type 2 Ke-To) did address the shortcoming of the Type 95, but were still insufficient.
 A new follower, the Type 5 Ke-Ho would not go further than testing in 1945.

 In the field of amphibious tanks, the Japanese proved more creative.
 The army built several prototypes before the war, but the whole enterprise was dropped by 1940.
 The Imperial Japanese Navy took over development of amphibious vehicles and in 1941 came up with the Type 2 Ka-Mi, followed in 1943 by the larger Type 3 Ka-Chi.
-They were adaptations of land tanks on which disposable bows and sterns were added to ensure flotation.
+They were adaptations of land tanks on which detachable bows and sterns were added to provide flotation.
 They did not play a significant role in combat.
 Still, in their tank programs the Japanese introduced innovations as they built their designs, including bell-crank suspensions, as pioneers in amphibious tanks, and the use of diesel engines as they were less likely to catch on fire versus the regular gas engines.